jspoh/calc/README.md

 # calc
+Do not use.
+Realised that limiting the total number of chars displayed messes up the accuracy big time.

 calculator with click UI

 Painstakingly made this with pygame as I somehow hadn't heard of dedicated GUI builders such as PySimpleGUI, tkinter etc then.